 You can implement processes throughout the year to prepare for and mitigate losses during a hurricane or storm.

 - Remain weather-aware and carefully monitor local radio, television, and social media reports from the National Weather Service and local emergency managers.
+Kimmel recommends that you always have at least two methods of receiving current weather information.

 - Recognize the difference between weather watches and warnings.
 A severe weather watch means conditions may lead to an event, but nothing has occurred yet.
 Warnings mean there are dangerous weather conditions.

 - Consider how changing weather conditions can affect operations.
-Pay special attention to the state of bus routes, playgrounds, and low lying areas around campuses.
+Pay special attention to the state of bus routes, playgrounds, and low-lying areas around campuses.

 - Realize that some activities, including class, may need to be cancelled or shortened.